 Manager approves/denies the request

-RTW tool sends notifications to users
+RTW tool sends notifications to users.

 User has a critical need for access ECCC facility immediately but they do not have a reservation

 Phase 1 user will not be able to access ECCC facility.
 Their work around is to submit a ticket onsite using their personal device if there is capacity and wait for their manager to approve.
 If there is no capacity, they may contact their manager so that the manager can cancel another request and free up a spot for the employee and then submit a request and wait for approval.